yhtwyl/Pyside6-html-documentation/README.md

 ---

 ## Overview
 Please click the release button on right side if you want the readymade meal.
-Otherwise read below.
+Otherwise keep reading.
 This guide builds the complete PySide6 6.11.1 HTML documentation with working cross-module links (QtCore, QtGui, QtWidgets etc.) on Debian Trixie using Python 3.12 via pyenv.
 System Python 3.13.5 is bypassed entirely.